Campus of the University of Southern California: Infill Development Focus (1977–2011)

+Replacement of Mid-Century Buildings and USC Village (2012–Present)

 Beginning in 2012, the University began exploring options for redeveloping what was then the "University Village" shopping area, as well as the land which contained the Cardinal Gardens apartments.
-Specifically, this new "USC VIllage" contains 1.25 million square feet of retail and residential space spread across a cluster of five-storied buildings, and expands USC's useable building space by 20%.
+Specifically, this new "USC Village" contains 1.25 million square feet of retail and residential space spread across a cluster of five-storied buildings, and expands USC's useable building space by 20%.
 This new development contains a new fitness center, basketball courts, the honors residential colleges, study halls, a Trader Joe's, Starbucks, Amazon Hub Lockers, and many other amenities.
 It is the largest project in South LA history.

+From 2011-2019, under President C.L.
+Nikias, USC underwent a major fundraising campaign that resulted in the construction of numerous campus buildings.
+These included Engemann Health Center, Wallis Annenberg Hall, Fertitta Hall, Kaufman International Dance Center, and the Michelson Center for Convergent Bioscience, among others.
+These buildings utilized Romanesque techniques, in accordance with past university buildings, and replaced many buildings built during mid-century expansions.

 Health Sciences Campus

 In addition to the main campus in University Park, the Keck School of Medicine has operated a medical school campus in the Boyle Heights neighborhood since 1952.
 This 79-acre campus contains the LAC+USC Medical Center, Keck School of Medicine, the Alfred E. Mann School of Pharmacy, as well as three teaching hospitals and a variety of research laboratories.